Neon22/Crochet-Charts-replacement-stitches/Readme.md

 To do this we will be adding stitches into the configuraton directory.
 This directory has not been used by users before.

 # Procedure: #
+The insructions below may seem daunting and lengthy.
+There is a concise set of instructions in the file 'concise instructions.md' which is very short and concise but relies on you knowing something about Windows operating system and configuration folders.
+If you are not comfortable with these concise instructons then use the long winded ones below.
+They will lead you safely step by step through the procedure.

 ### Preparation
 #### 1. Find your configuration directory.